Muhamara is a roasted red pepper spread with elevated savory, sweet, smoky, and spicy flavors. Making the Syrian dip recipe takes just 15 minutes!

 - Transfer to a shallow serving dish, top with a drizzle of olive oil, reserved 2 tablespoons of toasted walnuts (crush with hands) and parsley.
 Great with warm pita to scoop or vegetables.

 - Feel free to use jarred, drained roasted red bell peppers.
 I find them in 12 ounce jars at Trader Joes, Whole Foods, your local market or online.
-Use 14 ounces for this recipe, so buy 2 jars.
+This recipe calls for 14 ounces, so buy 2 jars.

 - If you can 't find Aleppo chile flakes, substitute 1 teaspoon of red chile pepper flakes.